faridahasx/taskflow-website/README.md

-# [TaskFlow](https://www.taskflow.site/): A task management website for a simplified workflow.
+# [TaskFlow](https://www.taskflow.site/): A simple task management website for a simplified workflow.
 Crafted with the MERN stack.
-Utilizing TypeScript for the backend and JavaScript for the frontend.
-Tested with Jest and React Testing Library.
+Utilizing Node/TypeScript for the backend and React/JavaScript for the frontend.
+Tested with Jest and React Testing Library. ✅

 [Visit the site](https://www.taskflow.site/) | [Server](https://github.com/faridasLab/taskflow-website/tree/main/server) | [Client](https://github.com/faridasLab/taskflow-website/tree/main/client)